 What is the BCRP Youth Council?
 Learn more and apply!

 BCRP is committed to creating safe and enriching spaces for our teens and young adults.
 However, we cannot make informed decisions without input from you!
 The Youth Council is a brand-new initiative that will allow teens in Baltimore City to work alongside our agency leaders to make decisions that affect teens and young adults in our rec centers, parks, programs and more!
 It is time to pass the mic!

+Applications close on February 19.
 City residents ages 14-18 or any student currently in high school can apply.
-Applications close on February 5.
 All Youth Council members will be able to receive student learning hours.
 Questions?
 Please contact [email protected]v

 Youth Council FAQ